IBM Cloud Docs

 1. Open the Power Virtual Server user interface in IBM Cloud.

-5. In the navigation pane, click Networking > Network security groups.
+5. In the navigation panel, click Networking > Network security groups.

 6. Select the Network address groups tab.
-A list of existing NAGs is displayed.
+A list of the existing NAGs is displayed.

 8. Enter a new name for the NAG and click Save.